Constructive noncommutative rank computation is in deterministic polynomial time: Constructivizing the result of Derksen and Makam

 We finally remark that, if we use Lemma~\ref{lem:two.seven} in the proof of Theorem~\ref{thm:main}, then $n$ in the statement of the lemma will be $r+1$, $N$ will be $d'$, $M_0(d',d')$ is the nonsingular $(r+1)d'\times (r+1)d'$ block of $A$ and $M_0(p,q)$ can be actually even the zero matrix for $(p,q)\neq (d',d')$.
 It will prepare matrices in several not necessarily square blow-ups, among others, most importantly, one in an $(r,r)$-blow-up with a similar content as described in the proof of Theorem~\ref{thm:main}.

-{\it Acknowledgements.} We would like to thank the authors of \cite{GGOW} and of \cite{DM2} for sharing their ideas with us and making us possible to read early versions of their manuscripts.
+\paragraph{Acknowledgements.} We would like to thank the authors of \cite{GGOW} and of \cite{DM2} for sharing their ideas with us and making us possible to read early versions of their manuscripts.
 Part of the work was done when G\'abor and Youming were visiting the Centre for Quantum Technologies at the National University of Singapore.
-Research of the first author was also supported in part by the Hungarian National Research, Development and Innovation Office -- NKFIH, Grants NK105645 and 115288.
+Research of the first author was also supported in part by the Hungarian National Research, Development and Innovation Office – NKFIH Grant 115288.
 Youming's research was supported by the Australian Research Council DECRA DE150100720.
+KV's research was supported by a grant from the Infosys foundation.